 This private company offers a free advisory service to help you to take your first step on the road to a happy, healthy and addiction free life, but on going treatment services are charged for.
 If you have private medical insurance it is possible that it may meet the cost of treatment.

-Revitalise is a national charity providing respite care in a holiday setting for disabled people and carers.
+Revitalise provide respite care in a holiday setting for disabled people and carers.
 They currently run three accessible holiday centres in Chigwell in Essex, Southampton and Southport to enable disabled people to access essential breaks with care, and provide inspirational opportunities for volunteers.

 Road Victims Trust is a charity dedicated to providing emotional and practical support to those affected by a fatal or life changing road traffic accident.
 This includes practical support by supporting and advising on areas such as funerals, benefits, notifying authorities and general support when making decisions during this confusing and distressing time.
 The emotional support is provided with a free and confidential weekly session, allowing the time and space to express any feelings and to make sense of what has happened.
 This can be provided over the telephone, face to face at home or in the office, and is available for as long as is needed.
 Telephone support can also be provided to those living outside the area.